-The numbers on a choke tube indicate the constriction of the choke tube to a thousand of an inch.
+The numbers on a choke tube indicate the constriction of the choke tube to a thousandth of an inch.
 For example, the numbers written on a modified choke tube will be 0.705”.
+This number is the inner diameter of the choke and can be verified by measuring the choke with a bore micrometer.

-These numbers are a quick way to identify the choke size without having to measure the inside diameter.
-Other numbers that may be listed on a choke tube include the gauge of the shotgun, pellet size, and model number.
+Numbers on choke tubes are a quick way to visually identify the choke size without having to measure the inside diameter.
+Other numbers that may be listed on a choke tube include the gauge of the shotgun, brand, and model number.

 12 Gauge Choke Tube Numbers